FaizanDhankwala/RocketLeagueMachineLearning/README.md

 # RESULTS
 - Despite the 550 images fed into the machine, since this was a 3D game with lots of angles and lighting, the model sometimes had trouble picking up the Ball and Boost.
 At times, I would drive around with the ball clearly in my field of view,  but the model would stay silent.
   ![image](https://github.com/FaizanDhankwala/RocketLeagueMachineLearning/assets/55712375/f8763dfb-c67b-4c30-8bfd-83f3b1679489)

--However, at other times- expeically when the car was not moving, the model had no trouble picking up both the ball and boost with high confidence
+- However, at other times- expeically when the car was not moving, the model had no trouble picking up both the ball and boost with high confidence
 ![image](https://github.com/FaizanDhankwala/RocketLeagueMachineLearning/assets/55712375/5904f03f-81b9-46b9-876b-c2d1a4179c11)
 - And lastly, at times where the car was moving extremely fast, the model would sometimes mistake bright lights or wheels as the ball or boost.
 However, most of these were with low confidence
 ![image](https://github.com/FaizanDhankwala/RocketLeagueMachineLearning/assets/55712375/4f2f752b-9a5f-4c18-bdf2-6b5ec8482dfb)